Ucaybas/counter-app-testing/README.md

 The counter-app can be found on this repo: https://github.com/arnab-datta/counter-app

-Run the app locally before running the test suite
+Run the app locally before running the test suite.

+`http://localhost:3000/` is the configured home URL.
+Please update this in the codecept.conf.js if the app is running on a different port.

 ### Scripts